 The Story

 Focus was an iOS app to discourage people from using their phone screen while driving.
-In 2015, it spawned off of my work I was doing on Moment.
-As fraught an issue as phone addiction is, there are no safety issues with too much screen time.
+In 2015, it spawned off of the work I was doing on Moment, my screen time tracking app that helped millions become more aware of their phone usage habits.
+While Moment tackled the broader issue of phone addiction and daily screen time, Focus zeroed in on a specific and dangerous context: using your phone while driving.
+As fraught an issue as phone addiction is, there is no physical harm that comes from too much screen time.
 However, when you’re behind the wheel and using your phone, you’re putting many lives at risk.

 Three screenshots of the iOS interface for Focus, showing your time on your phone while driving